How to get the most beautiful yellow diamond and the best value

-- Intensity – the saturation of color, from light to vivid.
+- Saturation – the intensity of color, from light to vivid.

-- Tone – is the lightness or darkness of the diamond
+- Tone – the lightness or darkness of the diamond

-Intensity is a measure of how ‘saturated’ the color in a diamond is and for yellow diamonds there are 6 grades in the scale.
+Saturation is a measure of how ‘intense’ the color in a diamond is and for yellow diamonds there are 6 grades in the scale.
 The scale was developed by the Gemological Institute of America (GIA) and is recognised all over the world.

-The scale, from least to most intense is:
+The yellow diamond color intensity scale, from least to most intense is:

 - Fancy light

 Examples of each of the yellow diamond color intensities can be seen below:

 It’s easy to see that within each color grade there can be considerable differences in color due to secondary hues or tone (lightness or darkness of the diamond).

 In fact, two diamonds which look very similar can be graded into different color bands, which will result in them being priced very differently.

 In the diagram below, ‘diamond’ 1 and ‘diamond 2’ are in the same color grade – ‘Fancy intense’ yellow.